 Other Information Before You Go:

-Note: The following information is provided for historical reference only whilst the pondage is closed to the public.
+Note: The following information is provided for historical reference only, because the pondage is now closed to the public.

 Yinnar Rd, Morwell, Victoria, 160 km (approx. 2 hrs drive) south east of the Melbourne CBD